 Tuition fees are £9,250 each year (full-time); however, repayments only start when earnings reach a certain threshold and are paused if income dips below that threshold.
 Outstanding debt is wiped clean after 40 years.
-We talk about financing in more detail later in this guide.

 UCAS

 All university applications go via the University and Colleges Admissions Service ("UCAS").
 Creating a personal statement is an important part of the application process and a particular area where you could help your teen.